no2key/zq/zst/README.md

 > read that lives under the column stream reader.
 Also, you can make tradeoffs:
 > if you use lots of buffering on ingest, you can write the mice in front of the
 > elephants so the read path requires less buffering to align columns.
 Or you can
-> do two passes where you store vectors in separate files them merge them at close
+> do two passes where you store segments in separate files them merge them at close
 > according to an optimization plan.

 Segments are sub-divided into frames where each frame is compressed